-1. Open Space Land Preservation: The District seeks to purchase or otherwise acquire interest in the maximum feasible area of strategic2 open space land within the District, including baylands and foothills.
-The District seeks to link its open space lands with federal, state, county, and city parklands and watershed lands.
+1. Open Space Land Preservation: The District seeks to purchase or otherwise acquire interest in the maximum feasible area of strategic3 open space land within the District, including baylands, foothills, skyline, and coastside.
+The District seeks to link its open space lands with federal, state, county, and city parklands and watershed lands and, on the Coastside, protects the rural character and open space values of working agricultural lands.